-Dr. Richard McGee, Jr.
+Richard McGee, Jr.

-Christine (Chris) Pfund, PhD, is a Researcher with the Wisconsin Center for Education Research (WCER) at the University of Wisconsin-Madison.
+CHRISTINE (CHRIS) PFUND, PhD, is a researcher with the Wisconsin Center for Education Research at the University of Wisconsin-Madison.
 Dr. Pfund conducts research with several programs across the UW campus including the Institute for Clinical and Translational Research (ICTR) and the Center for Women’s Health Research (CWHR).
 Her work focuses on developing, implementing, documenting, and studying a seminar to train research mentors across science, technology, engineering, mathematics and medicine (STEMM).
 She has co-authored a manual for facilitators of this seminar, Entering Mentoring, and co-authored several papers documenting the effectiveness of this approach.
 Currently, Dr. Pfund is co-leading two studies focused on the impact of training on both mentors and mentees and understanding specific factors in mentoring relationships that account for positive student outcomes including the role of culture.
-Dr. Pfund is one of five principal investigators awarded a grant from the National Institutes of Health (NIH) to establish a National Research Mentoring Network.
-Dr. Pfund will direct the National Mentor Training Core.
-She is also Director of the newly established Center for the Improvement of Mentored Experiences in Research (CIMER), housed in WCER.
+Dr. Pfund is one of four principal investigators of the National Research Mentoring Network (NRMN).
+She directs both the Mentor Training and Administrative Cores of NRMN.
+Dr. Pfund is also director of the Center for the Improvement of Mentored Experiences in Research (CIMER), housed at the University of Wisconsin-Madison.